 Hit the east coast beaches

-Florida’s east coast is home to some of the best beaches in state.
-Top contenders here are Daytona Beach, Cape Canaveral and Cocoa Beach to name just a few.
+Florida’s east coast is home to some of the best beaches in the state.
+The top contenders here are Daytona Beach, Cape Canaveral, and Cocoa Beach to name just a few.
 Surf is the word in these beachy locales – Cocoa Beach’s Ron Jon Surf Shop stays open 24 hours a day, 365 days a year.
 Also big on the agenda are Daytona Beach classics like the fun-packed boardwalk and the NASCAR headquarters which hosts speed-inspired events like the Daytona 500 and the Coke Zero 400.
-Further down the coast are wildlife reserves where you’ll see bald eagles, manatees and alligators.
+Further down the coast are wildlife reserves where you’ll see bald eagles, manatees, and alligators.